 TAX FILER HOUSEHOLD NON-FILER HOUSEHOLD Tax filer and all tax dependents (even if the dependent is not living in the home with the tax filer) Parents, including stepparents, living in the home.
-Exceptions: • Individuals other than biological, adopted, or step children claimed as tax dependents (grandparent, older sibling, etc.) Children under age 19 , including step and half siblings (living in the home) Children claimed by a noncustodial parent Children living with both parents who are not expected to file a joint return Spouse (living in the Exceptions follow non-filer household rules → home) Notes: Married couples are always in even if filing separately n each other's household, Caretakers, foster parents, ar listed as family members, and counted

-Pregnant Woman (counts as at least 2 people, more if multiple birth is expected)
+Exceptions: Individuals other than biological, adopted, or step children claimed as tax dependents (grandparent, older sibling, etc.) Children claimed by a noncustodial parent Children living with both parents who are not expected to file a joint return Exceptions follow non-filer household rules → Children under age 19 , including step and half siblings (living in the home) Spouse (living in the home) Notes: Married couples are always in even if filing separately n each other's household, Caretakers, foster parents, and listed as family members, and counted Pregnant Individual (counts a multiples are expected) s at least 2 people, more if Pregnant teen will be evaluat first (counts as 2 people, more